barrymoo/teach-me-something/nix/README.md

 # Teach Me Something About ~~Haskell~~ Nix

-> Statefull is just stateless indexed by time
+> Stateful is just stateless indexed by time
 >
 > \- nothing

-Nix is a counterintuitively simple way of doing package management.
+Nix is a counter intuitively simple way of doing package management.
 Let's take all the source code, all the programs required to build said source code (dependencies), all environment variables and all configuration.
 We use this bundle to make a hash which is used for the output path.
 This is where we execute building.
 We add the name of the package and some semantic version just for humans.
-This is why you can ~~infect~~ install it alongside practically any linux distribution you want.
+This is why you can ~~infect~~ install it alongside practically any Linux distribution you want.
 Nix doesn't care what the rest of the system does as long as it can write in /nix/store for all the programs.
-For the specific details I'd refer one to the [excelent paper](https://grosskurth.ca/bib/2006/dolstra-thesis.pdf).
+For the specific details I'd refer one to the [excellent paper](https://grosskurth.ca/bib/2006/dolstra-thesis.pdf).
 It's very readable I think.

-In this tutorial we will get the basic use case for nix with an eye on haskell development.
+In this tutorial we will get the basic use case for nix with an eye on Haskell development.
-In other words, if you want to learn nix as a language, go to the nixpills.
+In other words, if you want to learn nix as a language, go to the [nix pills](https://nixos.org/nixos/nix-pills/).
 If you want to *use* nix for building, tag along.
-We will go from first "hello-world" to full haskell builds.
+We will go from first "hello-world" to full Haskell builds.

-## Excersizes
+## Exercises

 ### Installing Nix
 Follow the instructions on: https://nixos.org/nix/download.html